Structure theorems for actions of homeomorphism groups: Introduction

 The first step in each of these answers is the following general structure theorem for orbits.

 \begin{thm}[Orbit Classification Theorem] Let $M$ be a connected topological manifold.
 For any action of $\Homeo_c(M)$ on a finite-dimensional CW complex, every orbit is either a point or the continuous injective image of a cover of a configuration space $\Conf_n(M)$ for some $n$.
-If $M$ has a $C^r$ structure, then for any (weakly) continuous action of $\Diff^r_c(M)$ on a finite-dimensional CW complex by homeomorphisms, every orbit is either a point or a continuous injective image of a cover of the $r$-jet bundle over $\Conf_n(M)$ under a fiberwise quotient by a linear group. \end{thm} Using the continuity result in \cite[Theorem 1.2]{Hurtado}, this theorem gives an immediate positive answer to a precise formulation of Hurtado's question \cite[\S 6.1]{Hurtado}, namely, all actions of $\Diff_c^\infty(M)$ on another manifold are always built from pieces (orbits) that are natural bundles over covers of configuration spaces.
+If $M$ has a $C^r$ structure, then for any weakly continuous action of $\Diff^r_c(M)$ on a finite-dimensional CW complex by homeomorphisms, every orbit is either a point, or a continuous injective image of a cover of the $r$-jet bundle over $\Conf_n(M)$ under a fiberwise quotient by a subgroup of the extended jet group. \end{thm} See Section \ref{sec:small_quotient} for the definition of extended jet groups.
+Using the continuity result in \cite[Theorem 1.2]{Hurtado}, this theorem gives an immediate positive answer to a precise formulation of Hurtado's question \cite[\S 6.1]{Hurtado}, namely, all actions of $\Diff_c^\infty(M)$ on another manifold are always built from pieces (orbits) that are natural bundles over covers of configuration spaces.

 As mentioned above, $\Conf_n(M)$ denotes the configuration space of $n$ distinct, unlabeled points in $M$, but if $M = S^1$ or $M = \R$, we mean the configuration space of unlabeled points {\em together with a cyclic or linear order}, since $\Homeo_c(M)$ does not act transitively on the space of unordered points.
 Since $\Conf_n(M)$, and the $k$-jet bundles (for $k\leq r$) are manifolds on which $\Homeo_c(M)$ and $\Diff_c^r(M)$ act transitively, all these types examples of orbits do indeed occur naturally.
 The next challenge is to \begin{enumerate} \item[a)] determine which covers of configuration spaces can appear (this is discussed in Section 2 along with its relationship with ``point pushing" problems) and \item[b)] determine how orbits of various types can be glued together, i.e. how they partition a fixed manifold or CW complex $N$ on which $\Diff_c^r(M)$ acts. \end{enumerate} While a general classification is difficult, we solve these problems in sufficiently many cases to answer all the open questions mentioned above.